 2. Use different platforms to find specialists

 Try not to hustle, explore opportunities available to you, and choose the most experienced and trustworthy developers.
-Study their profiles and portfolio carefully, and contact them individually online, if possible.
+Study their profiles and portfolios carefully, and contact them individually online, if possible.

 Agile is a way to manage a project by dividing it into several phases to make the process iterative.
 Such an approach will save a lot of time and money, so it’s better to find a team that has worked with this methodology earlier.

 Look for simple, fast, and manageable communication, an absence of language barriers, and the ability to avoid time zone issues.
 Choose convenient communication channels and planners — a project manager can help with it.
-Try not to hire developers if you’re waiting for their response for ages.
+Try not to hire developers if you’ve been waiting for their response for ages.

 Check if you feel comfortable with the team, they understand your values and support your goals.
 If you value openness, try to find people for whom transparency is one of the most important working standards.
 At the interview, pay attention to how much developers are willing to share their experience, cases of success and failure.
 If you go for outsourcing, study the company’s website and blog to see whether the team is open with their potential customers.